 In a recent large study, more than 95% of patients with diverse educational histories and socio-economic circumstances report understanding their notes well.8 Even if patients don’t understand everything, they indicate strongly that this type of transparency and partnership is valuable to them.
 It sends a strong message about inclusivity, builds trust, and turns patients into active safety partners.
 Moreover, open and honest communication can help decrease litigation, as demonstrated repeatedly in studies addressing medical error disclosure.

 In several studies, more than 60 percent of patients who have read notes reported that the availability of open notes would influence their future choices of doctors and health plans.

-As of Summer, 2020, more than 250 health organizations around the country have chosen to offer open notes to more than 50 million patients registered on their portals.
+As of Fall, 2020, more than 250 health organizations around the country had chosen to offer open notes to more than 50 million patients registered on their portals.